solo-io/workshops/gloo-edge/federation/README.md

 ## Federated configuration

-Gloo Federation enables you to create consistent configurations across multiple Gloo instances.
+Gloo Federation enables you to create consistent configurations across multiple Gloo Edge instances.
 The resources being configured could be resources such as Upstreams, UpstreamGroups, and Virtual Services.

 First of all, let's deploy workloads on the Gloo clusters: